jungbluth/git-commit-timeline/README.md

 # git-commit-timeline
-Utility to show a histogram plot timeline of commits to your githup repositories
+Utility to show a histogram plot timeline of commits to your githup repositories.
+By default, it is set to show the last 45 days of activity, which fits nicely in a narrow terminal pane (~8-10 cm on-screen.)

 ![alt text](https://github.com/js040/git-commit-timeline/blob/master/doc/image1.png)